 The banking system in Peru is one of the most stable in Latin America.
 The four largest banks are BCP, BBVA Peru, Scotiabank Peru and Banco Internacional.
 The banking sector includes 16 universal service banks, 33 municipal and rural savings banks, and microfinance providers; 12 specialized financial institutions, 2 leasing institutions as well as 4 government-owned banks such as Central Bank, Banco de la Nacion, Agrarian Bank and Corporacion Financiera de Desarrollo.
 Below is a list of the largest and best banks in Peru based on total assets.

 Banco de Credito del Peru

 Banco de Crédito del Perú (BCP), founded in 1889, is the largest bank in Peru by assets, deposits, loans, number of customers and employees.
 Headquartered in Lima, it operates through 424 domestic branches and 2,270 ATMs.
 It also has international offices in Miami, Florida and Panama.
 The Bank offers savings products, personal and mortgage loans, debit and credit cards, insurance, investments, wealth management, treasury and advisory solutions, foreign exchange, online banking and more.
 BCP shares are listed on the Lima Stock Exchange, with a market capitalization of US$16 billion.

-BBVA Continental (previously known as BBVA Banco Continental), established in 1951, is the second largest bank in Peru with a national network of over 14,000 points of service including 330 branches, 1,965 ATMs and 11,721 express agents.
-Headquartered in San Isidro, it serves more than 4.5 million customers and employs approximately 5,900 staff.
-As of March 31, 2019, BBVA Continental reported total assets of US$24.3 billion, net loans of US$16.2 billion and total deposits of US$16.5 billion.
+Banco BBVA Perú (formerly BBVA Banco Continental), established in 1951, is the second largest bank in Peru with a national network of over 14,000 points of service including 330 branches, 1,965 ATMs and 11,721 express agents.
+Headquartered in San Isidro, it serves more than 4.5 million customers and employs approximately 5,900 people.
+As of March 31, 2020, BBVA Peru reported total assets of US$24.7 billion, loan portfolio of US$17 billion and total deposits of US$16.7 billion.